paulovieira/pg-lab/160726_plpgsql/readme.md

 - query is static (hard-coded)
 - accepts an array of objects

+Similar to 2.2.
 The input can be an array of objects where each object contains the id of the record to be deleted.

 ```sql
 CREATE OR REPLACE FUNCTION users_delete_2(input jsonb)